silentbicycle/greatest/README.md

     greatest doesn't depend on anything beyond ANSI C89, and the test scaffolding should build without warnings under `-Wall -pedantic`.
-    It is under 1,000 LOC, and does no dynamic allocation.
+    It is under 1,000 LOC (SLOCCount), and does no dynamic allocation.

 - **Easy To Set Up**

-    To use, just `#include` greatest.h in your project.
+    To use, just `#include "greatest.h"` in your project.
 There is very little boilerplate.
 Most features are optional.

 - **Un-Opinionated**